RoboLabHub/Niryo/README.md

 # Nyrio

-This is customized version of open source Nyrio One robot, but with simplified electronics modules.
+This is customized version of open source Nyrio One robot (https://niryo.com/), but with simplified electronics modules.
 The stepper motors controlled by RAMPS 1.4 + Arduino Mega 2560 boards, the Smart servos controlled by OpenCM 9.04 board.

 Check the channel for more information: